SumoLogic/sumologic-documentation/docs/manage/users-roles/roles/construct-search-filter-for-role.md

 * Role filters apply to log searches, not metric searches.
 * If one or more of your FERs override the out-of-the-box metadata tags you use in your search filters for a role,  LiveTail can still provide access to data outside of the scope intended in your search filter.
 You should either avoid overriding out-of-the-box metadata tags in your FERs or avoid overridden tags in your search filters.
 * The [_dataTier](../../partitions-data-tiers/searching-data-tiers.md) search modifier is not supported in role filters.
-* For limitations related to the use of Scheduled Views or Partitions in a search filter, see [Using Partitions and Scheduled Views in a search filter](construct-search-filter-for-role.md), below.

 #### Using metadata in a search filter